 Stress testing is the process where the Company's business plans are subject to severe stress test scenarios to assess the impact of those potential effects on Company's business capital.
-Various stress tests are made and to assess the impact of these scenarios to the Company's capital adequacy and ratios.
+Stress tests are performed to assess the impact of adverse scenarios to the Company's capital adequacy and ratios.
 Accordingly, the Company prepares a budget annually in accordance with the future effects and flow of work to the Company as well as the results of the stress test scenarios performed.

 The Company in accordance with IFR is implementing an Internal Capital Adequacy and Risk Assessment procedure ("ICARA") to evaluate the risk to clients, risk to market, risk to firm and any other risk which may affect the Company.
 This includes the calculation of K-factor requirements.
-The Company closely monitors the K-Factors it is exposed arising from the various services it offers which include amongst others execution services, depositary services to various regulated funds.
-Various calculations have been made in order to ensure that the risks that arise from any service of the Company are covered and will not affect dramatically the capital of the Company.
+The Company closely monitors the K-Factors it is exposed arising from the services it offers which include amongst others execution services, depositary services to regulated funds.
+Specific calculations have been performed to ensure that the risks that arise from any service of the Company are covered and will not affect dramatically the capital of the Company.